banisterious/obsidian-canvas-roots/docs/user-guide.md

 ## Selective Branch Export

 Export specific portions of your family tree rather than the entire dataset.
-Available in both GEDCOM and CSV export tabs.
+Available for both GEDCOM and CSV formats in the Import/Export tab.

 ### Branch Types